logo

 Land banking involves accumulating land as a strategic investment and holding it to sell or develop later when market conditions become favorable and demand increases.

-Securing a job in investment banking involves networking, refining your resume, understanding the interview process, preparing for typical questions, and mastering essential technical skills.
+Securing a job in investment banking involves networking, using a resume creator to refine your resume, understanding the interview process, preparing for typical questions, and mastering essential technical skills.

 Yes, investing in land is highly regarded due to its potential for high returns, increased resale value, and minimal maintenance costs, making it a favored choice among investors.